 TIPS for caring an injured turtle until it can get to us

 FIRST ... please, please, please note the location where the injured turtle was found!
 This is critical information for a rescue or veterinary office to have.
 If the veterinary office doesn't ask for this information ... make them write it down in the file!
 Please!
 Once the turtle is rehabilitated (assuming it can be) it will be released back to the wild where it belongs.
 We CANNOT legally release box turtles unless we have the original location where they were picked up.
-Box turtles can only be released within a tenth of a mile of where they were found.
+Box turtles can only be released within a quarter of a mile of where they were found.

 There is a good reason for this.
-Wild box turtles have a home range.
+Studies have shown that wild box turtles have something called "site fidelity" which is a fancy term that means they know their home and are loyal to it.
 If they're released somewhere other than their home range, they may spend their lives simply trying to get back home.
-This often takes them over dangerous territory and across very dangerous roads.
+This dangerous trek can very often end with the turtle's death.
+Additionally, releasing a turtle somewhere that is foreign to him could result in the transmission of pathogens or disease to other wild animals.

 IF there is a veterinarian near you that will see turtles, take the turtle there for immediate care.
 Check our registry page for Mississippi vets and wildlife rescues who we know see turtles and tortoises.